davidteren/socketry_workspace/README.md

 # Socketry Organization Repositories

-This directory contains organized clones of repositories from the [Socketry GitHub Organization](https://github.com/socketry), created and maintained by Samuel Williams.
+This repo contains tools to pull organized clones of repositories from the [Socketry GitHub Organization](https://github.com/socketry), created and maintained by Samuel Williams.
+There is also a [Socketry Libraries Explorer](https://davidteren.github.io/socketry_workspace/).

 ## About This Project